- Meet Our Staff

 - Programs & Events

 - Student Disability Accommodations / Section 504 and ADA Compliance

 If you feel as if you are being harassed, victim to physical violence or the threat of violence, non-consensual sexual contact, rape or any form of sexual violence.

 When serving students with disabilities, faculty members have specific responsibilities:

 - Faculty members are responsible for providing approved accommodations for eligible students.
 Students will present faculty with Letters of Accommodation that the faculty must sign and return to the student.
-SDS staff is available for consultation about appropriate levels of accommodation and available support resources.
+SARC staff is available for consultation about appropriate levels of accommodation and available support resources.

-- Faculty members are encouraged to work directly with students to provide testing accommodations, but the instructor and student may prefer that the student takes exams through SDS.
+- Faculty members are encouraged to work directly with students to provide testing accommodations, but the instructor and student may prefer that the student takes exams through SARC.
 Please follow the Testing Guidelines and Procedures when arranging exam accommodations.